fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 In the first exercise, we will start working on an application that will be further developed in the later exercises.
 In related sets of exercises it is sufficient to return the final version of your application.
 You may also make a separate commit after you have finished each part of the exercise set, but doing so is not required.

 **WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
-It's likely that **do not want** you project to be a repository, so simply run the _rm -rf .git_ command at the root of your application.
+It's likely that you **do not want** your project to be a repository, so simply run the _rm -rf .git_ command at the root of your application.

 <h4>2.6: The Phonebook Step1</h4>